 In addition to these IHE-defined actors, the Community will also select how they will manage Digital Certificates through a Certificate Authority, and other functionalities and non-functional requirements such as response-time, service-level-agreements, remediation-planning, remediation-access, etc.

 The Document Registry and the supporting services listed above provide a set of services that make up a Document Sharing Infrastructure that is based on FHIR.
-This set of services enable Systems that Publish Documents and Systems that Consume Documents.
-Additionally, the mXDE Profile may be used to make the information in the Document Sharing infrastructure more consumable as FHIR Resources using QEDm.
-These client of the MHDS services use the existing profiles and are not specifically constrained by the MHDS Profile.
-See Section X.6 for more details on Cross Profile Considerations of System that publishes documents, System that consumes documents, and System that consumers clinical data elements.
+This set of services enable systems that publish documents and systems that consume documents.
+Additionally, the mXDE Profile may be used to make the information in shared documents more consumable as FHIR Resources using QEDm Profile.
+See Section X.6 Cross Profile Considerations for more details.

 X.1.1 Actor Descriptions and Actor Profile Requirements

-The following are additional functional requirements of this profile.

 This profile assumes that some Health Information Exchange (HIE) authority manages the configuration of the Community.
 This includes specification of an appropriate Certificate Authority, Time Source, Domain Name Service, Valueset Management, Provider Directory, Audit Record Repository, Patient Identity Manager, and Authorization Service.

 The HIE authority is responsible for setting Patient Identity quality criteria including the minimally acceptable Patient identity constraints.
 This would set the data elements that describe the Patient within the Community and the quality of the identity proofing and identity confirmation necessary by all participants in the Community.